tathanhdinh/PathExplorer/README.md

-A Pintool for Code Coveraging (Warning: current version is crappy!!!).
-But something are (hopefully) stable:
+A Pintool for Binary Code Coveraging.
+The current version is CRAPPY, but something are (hopefully) stable:

-1. Graphical tainting mechanism based on liveness analysis (using the outer interface of live variables).
+Graphical tainting mechanism based on the liveness analysis (using the outer interface of live variables).